cloudnative-pg/plugin-barman-cloud/web/docs/usage.md

 ## Performing a Base Backup

 Once WAL archiving is enabled, the cluster is ready for backups.
-To create a backup, configure the `backup.spec.pluginConfiguration` section to specify this
-plugin:
+To issue an on-demand backup, use the following configuration with the plugin method:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1